 Car Airbags: Saving Lives Yet Causing Serious Injuries To People In Accidents

 Our Illinois auto accident attorneys will take the time to understand the traumatic experience that you have had with airbags.
 We understand how overwhelming and stressful the experience of recovering from a car accident can be.
-We have worked with other individuals who have suffered from serious injuries as a result of impact with an airbag, and we are ready to use our experience to benefit your case.
+Our law office has worked with other individuals who have suffered serious injuries as a result of impact with an airbag, and we are ready to use our experience to benefit your case.
 Please get in touch with our Illinois auto accident lawyers to receive more information about your case.

 The Mechanics of Airbags and How They Can Malfunction

-In the course of an accident, a censor will signal that a collision has taken place and trigger the inflation of an airbag.
-Airbags can be tucked into side doors, dashboards and panels of a car.
-Most cars feature a design in which airbags inflate from all directions to nestle the driver or passenger in a cushion.
+In the course of an accident, a sensor will signal that a collision has taken place and trigger the inflation of an airbag.
+Automakers install airbag devices into side doors, dashboards and panels of a car.
+Most cars feature a design where airbags inflate from all directions to cushion the upper body of the driver or passenger in a crash.

-Sometimes, an airbag may malfunction and go off for no reason.
-If a driver is unaware that an airbag is about to go off, he or she may be at risk for causing a serious car accident and suffer from injuries as a result.
+Sometimes, an airbag may malfunction and inflate for no reason.
+If a driver is unaware that an airbag is about to malfunction, he or she may be at risk for causing a serious car accident and suffer from injuries as a result.

 Safety Tips to Remember When Using Cars With Airbags

 If you have a car that is equipped with an airbag, then there are some steps that you can take to minimize your risk of injury.
-Because newer car models now feature multiple airbags in the front and back seats, it is even more important that drivers are fully informed about safety tips associated with airbags.
-Here are some safety airbag tips for drivers and their passengers to remember:
+Because newer car models now feature multiple airbags in the front and back seats, it is even more important that drivers are fully informed about safety tips associated with airbags that include:

 - Always use a seat belt in cars with airbags